tsytsykvitaliy/digital-forensics-network-forensics-challenge/README.md

 ### Using Wireshark
 After installing, and running the software we need to select a network device to start monitoring (named eth0, Wi-Fi, etc)
- > **NOTE:** Program may need to be run as an _Administrator_
+ > **NOTE:** Program may need to be ran as an _Administrator_

-Once we select a device we immediately start collecting incoming packets There are four main windows here:
+Once we select a device we immediately start collecting incoming packets.
+There are four main windows here:
  - Command Menu w/ Display filter
  - Packet Listing